libressl/portable/README.md

 prepare the source tree for building:

-1. Ensure you have the following packages installed: automake, autoconf, bash, git, libtool, perl, pod2man
+1. Ensure you have the following packages installed: automake, autoconf, git, libtool, perl, pod2man
 2. Run './autogen.sh' to prepare the source tree for building or run './dist.sh' to prepare a tarball.